College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 College Dropout Rates In US

-1. 43% of the students in the United Nations that enroll in college drop out of the institute even before receiving a diploma.
+23. 43% of the students in the United Nations who enroll in college drop out of the institute even before receiving a diploma.
 At the same time, some students drop out of college before completing six years of their college.

 College Dropout Rate Demographics